 ...works in a system that’s beyond their control – a system that has tremendously powerful financial incentives to focus on maximising its profits over yours.

-This system has made victims of 1000s of expats.
+This system has made victims of 1000s of senior international professionals.

 The damage for some has been irreparable.

 Like this investor who lost an astounding £210,000 to hidden commission.

 Or this lawyer who paid his adviser £66,000 the very day he signed on the dotted line.